Swayamnakshane/Hackathon_phase1/README.md

 expose 5173
 cmd ["npm","run","dev"]

+After creating the dockerfile build a image using the command
 #build a image

 3: docker build -t "name-of-image" .

 -------------------------------------------------------------------------------------------------------------------------------------
 #containertization
+image is craeted must check using docker images command for command you can use docker --help now make a conatiner using a command

 docker run -d --name "container-name" -p 5173:5173 image-name:latest

+to check container use
+docker ps ,docker ps -a if container gets fail

+docker stop "container_id" && docker rm "conatiner_id" is used to remove non useable conatiner

 ------------------------------------------------------------------------------------------------------------------------------------------
 #docker compose.yml
+make sure your docker compose is downaload to download sudo apt-get install docker-compose-v2
 version: "3.8"
 services:
     name:
       image:
       container-name:
       ports:

+always check you compose file using docker compose config to check error docker log "id" to run compose file docker compose up to stop or rm conatiner docker compose down docker system prune
 -----------------------------------------------------------------------------------------------------------------------------------------------------

 #you can successfully deploy your website at port no 5173